ioannisstoupis/Hello-World/README.md

 # Hello-World

 My personal repository with projects on Excel VBA, SQL, Python, and R.
-The content projects will be updated as progressing with language programming.
+Content of the projects will be updated as progressing with language programming.